dsheperd/SIEM-Homelab/README.md

    > We can now query the Log analytics workspace as well as the SIEM, sentinel directly, which we will do soon
    >
-   >💡Querying logs in here is a really important skill that you MUST have if you want to work in security operations.
+   >💡 Querying logs in here is a really important skill that you MUST have if you want to work in security operations.
 Depending on where you work, you need to know SQL, KQL, or SPL, but these are all basically the same thing.
 If you know one, you can easily learn the others.
 Microsoft and Sentinel uses KQL, which you can learn for free [here](https://kc7cyber.com/)

    Observe some of your VM logs: